Diane Keaton

 Diane Keaton and Woody Allen

-Her partnership with Allen proved extremely fruitful.
-She appeared in several of his films, including "Sleeper" (1973), "Manhattan" (1979), and "Annie Hall" (1977) – a love story in which audiences saw a hint of Woody and Diane's real-life relationship.
+Her collaboration with Allen turned out to be pure gold.
+She appeared in several of his films, including "Sleeper" (1973), "Manhattan" (1979), and "Annie Hall" (1977) – a love story that gave audiences a peek into Woody and Diane's real-life romance.
 For her leading role in the latter film, the actress won an Oscar, as did Allen – for Best Director and Original Screenplay.

 Diane Keaton in the movie Play It Again, Sam!